- Authorizing licenses silently

 Authorizing licenses silently

-Run the following command to use the License Manager and a provisioning file generated from My Esri to silently authorize ArcGIS 10.1-10.4.1 Desktop and Engine and ArcGIS Pro 1.2 and newer concurrent use licenses:
+Run the following command to use the License Manager and a provisioning file generated from My Esri to silently authorize ArcGIS 10.1-10.7 ArcGIS Desktop, ArcGIS Engine, and ArcGIS Pro 1.2-2.3 concurrent use licenses:

 A -verbose switch can be added to the above command to display the status of the authorization process on the command line.